Numerical implementation of the multiscale and averaging methods for quasi periodic systems: Numerical implementation

-If not converged then one needs to continue adjusting until one converges.
-Listed in Table \ref{split-step-time} are some values of the small parameter and the time scale it dictates.
+Where $\Gamma$ is the domain in space where the wave function is defined.
+If the error $\delta_{a}\left(t\right)$ is not small then one needs to continue adjusting until one converges.
+Listed in Table \ref{split-step-time} are some values of the small parameter $\beta$ and the time scale it dictates.
 For longer time scale a smaller and a more refined time step is needed in order to converge the split step method.
-For the values listed in Table \ref{split-step-time} an accuracy of $10^{-5}$ was chosen as a convergence criterion, i.e if the two wave functions obtained at the same time $t$ with different time steps $\delta t$ and $\frac{\delta t}{2}$ differed by less then $\delta_a=10^{-5}$, the algorithm is considered converged and an appropriate choice of $\delta t$ is obtained.
-The * marks the fact that the required time was too long for the standard split-step computation to converge.
-To evaluate the accuracy of the averaging method we denote by $\psi_a(x,t)$ the wave function computed by the averaging method and by $\psi_{s} (x,t) $ the one found by the split step method and compute the deviation
+For the values listed in Table \ref{split-step-time} an accuracy of $\delta_{a}=10^{-7}$ was chosen as a convergence criterion, i.e if the two wave functions obtained at the same time $t$ with different time steps $\delta t$ and $\frac{\delta t}{2}$ differed by less then $\delta_{a}=10^{-7}$, the algorithm is considered converged and an appropriate choice of $\delta t$ is obtained.
+The {*} marks the fact that the required time was too long for the standard split-step computation to converge.\\ To demonstrate the accuracy of the MSA method, we denote by $\psi_{a}(x,t)$ the wave function computed by the MSA method and by $\psi_{s}(x,t)$ the one found by the split step method and compute the deviation